 Laboratory course offered as an optional part of the introductory geology lecture course.
-The class will study rocks and minerals, make topographic maps and interpret geologic maps.
-Field trips will be made to illustrate the various forms of volcanism.
+The class will study structure and properties of the earth, rocks and minerals, make topographic maps, interpret geologic maps, interpret seismic data, groundwater properties, and geological time scale.
+On campus field trips conducted to learn about surface phenomena are optional.
 Class meets for 3 hours of lab per week.
 (DY)